AleksandrHovhannisyan/artsakh-genocide/README.md

 ![An aerial view of the Stepanakert-Goris roadway connecting Artsakh to Armenia via the Lachin Corridor.
 A lone roadway winds between mountainous landscapes; the entirety of the road is dotted with rows of vehicles.](./images/aerial.jpg)
 > [Image credit: Maxar Technologies/Reuters](https://twitter.com/ianbremmer/status/1707128224197579112/photo/1)

+As many legal experts had warned for months leading up to these events, the forced displacement of Artsakh's Armenian population [amounts to a war crime](https://www.reuters.com/world/asia-pacific/nagorno-karabakh-exodus-amounts-war-crime-legal-experts-say-2023-09-29/):

+> Whatever the history and the lack of independent reports on events inside the isolated territory, several international legal experts believe the mass flight fits the legal definition of a war crime.
+>
+> The ICC's founding documents say that, when referring to forcible transfer or deportation, "the term 'forcibly' is not restricted to physical force, but may include threat of force or coercion, such as that caused by fear of violence, duress, detention, psychological oppression or abuse of power against such person or persons or another person, or by taking advantage of a coercive environment".
+>
+> Such a "coercive environment" was created in Nagorno-Karabakh before the offensive by Azerbaijan's obstruction of essential supplies, said international lawyer Priya Pillai and Melanie O'Brien, visiting professor at the University of Minnesota and president of the International Association of Genocide Scholars.

 #### Number of displaced Artsakh refugees

 |Date & time (local)|Number of refugees|Source|